- Latin America

 Your lifetime job search guidance begins the day you enroll in your TEFL class, so you can get the conversation started with your ITA Student Affairs advisor when you’re ready.
 Your Student Affairs advisor can help you put together your resume and cover letter; gathering any documents that you may need.

 Teaching Jobs Abroad:

 The process of lining up an in-person teaching job can take anywhere from 1-6 months depending on the country and the employer.
-If the coronavirus crisis continues to wane in 3-6 months, you could feasibly be abroad as early as late 2020, or more likely early 2021, if you begin your online TEFL course in August or September, 2020.
+If the vaccine becomes widely available and the coronavirus crisis begins to truly wane in the coming 3-6 months, you could feasibly be abroad as early as late spring/summer, 2021, if you begin your online TEFL course in January or February, 2021.
 In you are already in the country where you want to teach, you may be able line up teaching jobs faster, but this will depend on factors like coronavirus-related restrictions, the local hiring cycles and other local circumstances.